dbos-inc/dbos-docs/docs/api-reference/testing-runtime.md

 ---

-### Create Testing Runtime
+## Create Testing Runtime

-#### createTestingRuntime(userClasses, \[configFilePath\])
+### createTestingRuntime(userClasses, \[configFilePath\])
 ```typescript
 async function createTestingRuntime(userClasses: object[], configFilePath: string = operonConfigFilePath): Promise<OperonTestingRuntime>
 ```

-This method creates a testing runtime and loads user functions from provided `userClasses`.
+Creates a testing runtime and loads user functions from provided `userClasses`.
-You can also optionally provide a path to an Operon [configuration file](./configuration.md).
-If no path is provided, the runtime loads a configuration file from the default location (`operon-config.yaml` in the package root).
+Accepts an optional path to an Operon [configuration file](./configuration.md), uses the default path (`operon-config.yaml` in the package root) otherwise.

-This example creates a runtime that loads functions from the `Hello` class and uses the config file `test-config.yaml`:
+For example, to create a runtime loading functions from the `Hello` class and using `test-config.yaml`:
 ```typescript
 testRuntime = await createTestingRuntime([Hello], "test-config.yaml");
 ```